ministryofjustice/security-guidance/docs/password-education.md

 > Length is Strength.

 You can add complexity once you have a long password by putting numbers or special characters between your random words.

+We have a [very short micro survey](https://forms.office.com/r/Q4Ck9d8vXC) where you get to rate the strength of passwords.
+It takes less than two minutes!

 ![A thumbnail of the strong password information poster.](images/how-to-make-strong-passwords.png)